 Because they are a carcinogen, tolerances for aflatoxins have been established to reduce risk of exposure.
 When almonds are tested in the lab for aflatoxins and are found to have levels above the allowable limits, the consignment has to be reprocessed or rejected, with significant monetary losses to the grower and handler.

-USDA-Approved Labs for VASP Program
+USDA-Approved Labs for PEC Program

 The participating labs have been evaluated and approved by the U.S. Department of Agriculture, Agricultural Marketing Service, Science and Laboratories Program.